algobulls/algobulls_help_site/docs/broker/zerodha.md

 !!!
 Note
     * Login to your registered AlgoBulls account first and then perform the below steps

-If you have done this activity once before, then you can directly skip to the [Login](#lets-start) (Let's Start) section
+    * If you have done this activity once before, then you can directly skip to the [Daily Activity](#daily-activity-login) section

 * Visit [https://kite.trade](https://kite.trade) and click on `Login`